canonical/open-documentation-academy/website/events/community-hour-discussions/odh-015-docs-as-code.md

 ### The Positives

-In the *Docs as Code* approach:
+#### Automation

-- Documentation tools support automated processes like change tracking, testing, and publishing via static site generators or content management systems ensuring high quality and seamless updates.
+Documentation tooling supports automated processes such as change tracking, testing, and publishing through static site generators or content management systems, helping ensure high quality and smooth update.

-- Version control of documentation provides:
+#### Version Control

+Version-controlled documentation enables:

 - Parallel updates and easier collaboration.

-  - Detailed change tracking that clearly matches modifications to their authors.
+- Detailed change tracking that clearly links modifications to individual authors.

-  - Improved transparency, flexibility, and maintainability across the project.
+- Greater transparency, flexibility, and maintainability across the project.

-- It streamlines the integration and maintenance of documentation alongside code, for example:
+#### Maintenance

+Integrating documentation with code streamlines ongoing maintenance, for example:

-	- Completion of functional documentation hand in hand with software development, synchronized with key project milestones such as software release.
+- Completing functional documentation in step with software development and key milestones such as releases.

-	- Peer document reviews tied closely with code reviews.
+- Running peer reviews of documentation alongside code reviews.

-	- Accurate document-to-code version alignment, keeping docs synced with the corresponding code on each individual software release branch.
+- Keeping documentation versions aligned with the corresponding code on each release branch.

+#### Tools

-- The core tools used are typically open-source and portable, rather than proprietary solutions (e.g., Adobe FrameMaker, MadCap, or RoboHelp).
-This avoids vendor lock-in, preventing dependency on a single vendor’s ecosystem that complicates switching or migration.
+Core tooling is typically open source and portable rather than proprietary (for example, instead of Adobe FrameMaker, MadCap, or RoboHelp), which reduces vendor lock-in and makes future tool changes easier.

-- Developers already know these tools- including IDEs, text editors, and scripting tools- making it more natural for them to contribute to documentation, fostering stronger collaboration.
+Because developers are already familiar with these tools—such as IDEs, text editors, and scripting tools—they can contribute to documentation more naturally, strengthening collaboration.

 ### The Negatives